-Freezing Drizzle Advisory
+Freezing drizzle advisory

 - White River – Dubreuilville

-Freezing drizzle continues to develop this evening across portions of northern Ontario and should persist into Christmas morning.
-Patches of dense fog may also develop tonight and remain through Christmas morning.
+Freezing drizzle continues this morning across portions of northern Ontario.
+The freezing drizzle should become more patchy later this morning.
+Dense fog patches are also possible in some areas this morning.

 Travel may be affected due to icy roads and reduced visibilities at times.